 The physiological side of emotions

-I find the physiological side of emotions so interesting!
+I find the physiological side of emotions so fascinating!
 Researchers are discovering how each emotion prepares the body for different responses.
-Here’s some cool excerpts:

 With anger blood flows to the hands, making it easier to grasp a weapon or strike at a foe; heart rate increases, and a rush of hormones such as adrenaline generates a pulse of energy strong enough for vigorous action.Emotional Intelligence